dventimihasura/hasura-projects/computed-fields-1/README.md

-`restaurants` : restaurants with a `franchise` identifier (an md5 hash of name and address) and a PostGIS `geometry` storing their `Point` locations, with ~5000 entries
+`restaurants` : restaurants with a `franchise` identifier (an md5 hash of name and address) and a PostGIS `geometry` storing their `Point` locations, with ~5000 entries.
+Crucially, the `restaurants` table *also* has a `distance double precision` field (nullable) to act as a place-holder for distances between restaurants and a location.
+In the *table* that column is null, but functions that return this table as a type (such as the `restaurants_near_to` function below) can supply this value.

-`restaurants_near` : a *dummy* table with the same fields as `restaurants`, adding a `distance double precision` field, but having *no data*

-`restaurants_near_to` : a *function* that accepts `lat double precision, lon double precision` arguments and returns `setof restaurants_near`, essentially calculating *on-the-fly* the data for the dummy `restaurants_near` table (which cannot and does not contain any actual data)
+`restaurants_near_to` : a *function* that accepts `lat double precision, lon double precision` arguments and returns `setof restaurants`, essentially calculating *on-the-fly* the data for the `restaurants_near` table *when* the `distance` column can be calculated based on input parameters.

-In Hasura, `restaurants_near` is tracked as a table in order to create the GraphQL type that can be returned from the function, and then `restaurants_near_to` is tracked as the top-level field.
-In practice, users of the GraphQL API will issue GraphQL queries that access `restaurants_near_to` but will never actually issue GraphQL queries that access `restaurants_near` as it is merely a dummy type.

 Importantly, GraphQL queries that invoke the top-level `restaurants_near_to` field (which takes arguments, as it is supported